modisultan/EC_EDA/README.md

 Order Date - This is the date the customer is requesting the order be shipped.

-Purchase Address – is shipping address prepared by the buyer,often through a purchasing department.
+Purchase Address –is shipping address.

 ### Tools:
 1-SQL: